NikhilNayak-debug/mini_trainer/tests/README.md

 ## Test Requirements

+### Basic Tests
 Tests require the following packages (installed automatically by tox):
 - pytest >= 7.0
 - pytest-cov (for coverage reports)
 - pytest-mock (for advanced mocking)
 - All project dependencies

+### GPU Tests (`gpu_tests/`)
+GPU tests have additional requirements:
+- CUDA-capable GPU with sufficient memory
+- NVIDIA drivers and CUDA toolkit
+- flash-attention >= 2.0 (`pip install flash-attn`)
+- PyTorch with CUDA support

+GPU tests are marked with the `@pytest.mark.gpu` decorator and can be:
+- Skipped with `-m "not gpu"` if CUDA is unavailable
+- Run exclusively with `-m gpu` on GPU-enabled systems

 ## Performance Testing